Mihonarium/nanosystems/docs/index.md

 Science magazine calls Eric Drexler "Mr. Nanotechnology."
 For years, Drexler has stirred controversy by declaring that molecular nanotechnology will bring a sweeping technological revolution-delivering tremendous advances in miniaturization, materials, computers, and manufacturing of all kinds.
 Now, he's written a detailed, top-to-bottom analysis of molecular machinery - how to design it, how to analyze it, and how to build it.

-Nanosystems is the first scientifically detailed description of developments that will revolutionize most of the industrial processes and products currently in use.
+*Nanosystems* is the first scientifically detailed description of developments that will revolutionize most of the industrial processes and products currently in use.
 This groundbreaking work draws on physics and chemistry to establish basic concepts and analytical tools.
 The book then describes nanomechanical components, devices, and systems, including parallel computers able to execute $10^{20}$ instructions per second and desktop molecular manufacturing systems able to make such products.
 Via chemical and biochemical techniques, proximal probe instruments, and software for computer-aided molecular design, the book charts a path from present laboratory capabilities to advanced molecular manufacturing.

-Bringing together physics, chemistry, mechanical engineering, and computer science, Nanosystems provides an indispensable introduction to the emerging field of molecular nanotechnology.
+Bringing together physics, chemistry, mechanical engineering, and computer science, *Nanosystems* provides an indispensable introduction to the emerging field of molecular nanotechnology.

-K. ERIC DREXLER published the first scientific paper on molecular nanotechnology ir.
+**K. ERIC DREXLER** published the first scientific paper on molecular nanotechnology ir.
 1981.
 In addition, he taught the first course on the subject (at Stanford University) and chaired the first two conferences.
 He is currently President of the Foresight Institute and a Research Fellow of the Institute for Molecular Manufacturing.
 He wrote Nanosystems while a Visiting Scholar at the Stanford University Department of Computer Science and continues to lecture at universities and corporations in the U.S., Europe, and Japan.
 He received his doctoral degree in molecular nanotechnology from MIT.

-WILEY-INTERSCIENCE

-John Wiley \& Sons, Inc.

-Professional, Reference and Trade Group
+> WILEY-INTERSCIENCE<br/>John Wiley \& Sons, Inc.<br/>Professional, Reference and Trade Group